fungimush/drone-service/README.md

 # Assumptions Made:

-You can load more medications in an IDLE, LOADING & LOADING state
+    1.You can load more medications in an IDLE, LOADING & LOADING state 2.Medications are registered separately and added to drones using their ids 3.You can add medications with the same ID to the same drone